jubijos/Exploratory_analysis_pharmaceuticals/README.md

 # Exploratory_analysis_pharmaceuticals
 This dataset contains data regarding the occurrence of APIs (Active Pharmaceuticals Ingredients) in Wastewater Treatment Plants monitored in many countries.
-These data were systematically collected from published papers as part of a Ph.D. and Undergraduate research.
-Thus, it contains affluent and effluent concentrations of active pharmaceuticals, country, continent, treatment technique applied, active pharmaceutical name, and therapeutical class.
+These data were systematically collected from published papers as part of a Ph.D. research.
+Thus, it contains affluent and effluent concentrations of active pharmaceuticals, country, continent, treatment technique applied, active pharmaceutical name, removing rate, and therapeutical class.
+At the end of the analysis, some other features related to the commercialization of pharmaceuticals were added.

 :heavy_check_mark: Content: This notebook presents a solution for exploratory data analysis in Pyhton.
 This is the original dataset constructed based on the literature search.
 It has no missing values.
 Comments and dataset content are in Portuguese.